sebastian-hofstaetter/teaching/advanced-information-retrieval/neural-ir-exercise/Assignment.md

 # Goals

-1. Implement 3 Neural Architectures to perform re-ranking (KNRM, MatchPyramid, Conv-KNRM) - **60 points**
+1. Implement 3 Neural Architectures to perform re-ranking (KNRM, MatchPyramid, Conv-KNRM) - **70 points**

    	- Implement: the model classes **(15 points each - 45 total)**
        - Show that you understood what happens by adding comments to difficult parts of the model (what tensor dimensions represent, what gets summed up, etc..)
     - Implement: training process & result evaluation **(15 points)**
-        - Including early stopping based on the validation set & compute a test set evaluation at the end
+        - Including early stopping based on the validation set
+	- Evaluate: Compute a test set evaluation at the end
+		- MS-MARCO Sparse Labels **5 points**
+		- FiRA fine-grained Labels **5 points**

-2. Visualize results or inner-workings of the models or something other interesting insight you come up with - **30 points**
+2. Visualize results or inner-workings of the models or something interesting based on the FiRA annotations - **20 points**

 	- First step: Decide what to visualize and how - tell a story (The only things not allowed are plain line & bar chart plots without a good reason for them)
 	- Implement code to prepare the data for it and create the visualizations
-	- The output can be static, but it might also be interactive
+	- For FiRA annotations especially, try to find some visualization using text.

 3. Write a report - **10 points**